Chapter 2 - Biometrics Collection

 B. Mobile Biometrics Collection

-Mobile biometrics collection refers to a service USCIS provides in which the agency collects biometrics (for example, fingerprints, photographs, etc.) from persons with pending benefit requests, at pre-determined locations outside of an ASC.
-Mobile biometrics collection is typically performed by USCIS employees or contractors.[6]
-USCIS has discretion to conduct mobile biometrics collection.[7]
+Mobile biometrics collection refers to a service USCIS provides in which the agency collects biometrics (for example, fingerprints and photographs, etc.) from persons with pending benefit requests (including derivatives, beneficiaries, or both), at pre-determined locations outside of an ASC.
+Mobile biometrics collection is typically performed by USCIS employees or contractors.[20]
+USCIS has sole discretion to conduct mobile biometrics collection.[21]

 Remote Locations